 Once 10,000 CryptoPunks had been claimed, however, you could no longer create (or “mint” in crypto language) new punks.
 So, the supply was limited from the start by the smart contract.
 Once put on the blockchain, the contract was a binding agreement establishing how many punks can exist, how much they are sold for and how to get one.

-Since the end of February of this year, the NFT market has seen explosive growth.
+Since the end of February of last year, the NFT market has seen explosive growth.
 At a recent record-breaking auction at Christie’s, Beeple sold The First 5000 Days for $69 million.
 Similarly, digital sports collectibles are booming with the NFT-based NBA Top Shots platform surpassing $200 million in sales last month.
 Clearly, this is fast becoming a lucrative market.

 So, how can creators benefit from all this?